Addressing Construction Challenges: A Guide to Navigating Building Disputes

-It is not uncommon for the buyer to feel that the construction company or building firm have strayed from the original brief, either by providing an incomplete or an excessive build, or by constructing in a manner that is far from what was originally suggested, for example in the advertising brochures.
+Often, clients may feel that the construction company or builder has diverged from the construction contract, either by delivering an incomplete or excessive structure or by constructing in a way that deviates significantly from what was originally proposed, such as in the architectural plans and promotional brochures.

-In this instance, it is important to ask: how rigorously was the precise build stipulated on paper and what provisions were made for deviations from the plan within the contract?
-Those already committed to a contract will often find when they engage legal services that there are still opportunities for a fair outcome, either within – or above and beyond – the contract itself.
+In such situations, one must ask: How precisely was the build detailed on paper, and what allowances were made for deviations from the plan within the contract?
+Clients who have already signed a contract often discover, upon consulting legal services, that there are still avenues for a just resolution, either within the contract itself or beyond.

-Building delays are a trending issue in building and construction law, with the COVID-19 pandemic creating many delays in supply and hindering the ability to build.
-This is further compounded by the well-known timber shortage and the growing demand for new houses, which has sent the industry into overdrive.
+Construction delays have become increasingly prevalent in building and construction law, with factors such as the COVID-19 pandemic causing numerous supply delays and obstacles in construction.
+This issue is further exacerbated by the ongoing timber shortage and surging demand for new homes, pushing the industry into high gear.

 Liability limited by a scheme approved under Professional Standards Legislation.